 At Friedman Psychiatry, we recognize that each individual’s experience with PTSD is unique.
 Our treatment approach is tailored to meet your specific needs and concerns, ensuring that you receive personalized care throughout your healing journey.
 We combine evidence-based therapies, cutting-edge techniques, and a holistic approach to address the underlying causes of PTSD and its associated symptoms.

 Our highly trained and experienced psychiatrist and professional specialize in working with individuals who have experienced traumatic events in Richardson, Allen, and Murphy.
 We offer a safe and nurturing environment where you can openly discuss your feelings and experiences without judgment.
 Through individual therapy sessions, and various therapeutic modalities, we aim to empower you with coping strategies, resilience-building techniques, and a deeper understanding of your trauma.
 Call our mental health clinic in Plano, TX at (972) 905-1597 to schedule an appointment today!

 What is PTSD?

-Post-traumatic stress disorder (PTSD) is a psychiatric condition that is often seen in individuals who have been through a serious event that made them feel severely threatened for their personal safety and risk for serious harm, and as a result they may experience vivid flashbacks or nightmares to the time and place where the person’s trauma occurred, which can make daily tasks or activities difficult if their PTSD remains unchecked and untreated.
+Post-traumatic stress disorder (PTSD) is a psychiatric condition that is often seen in individuals who have been through a serious event that made them feel severely threatened for their personal safety and risk for serious harm, as a result, they may experience vivid flashbacks or nightmares to the time and place where the person’s trauma occurred, which can make daily tasks or activities difficult if their PTSD remains unchecked and untreated.